Project

 on this in the changelog, so I can update my own ruby docu as well.
 Thanks!)

-Updated by rits (First Last) over 9 years ago
+Updated by rits (First Last) about 10 years ago

 in the interest of maximizing the English readability and sensibility (self documentability) of predicates, it is key? that should be deprecated.